senordata/senordata/README.md

-- Hello, I’m @senordata, I’m interested in big data and web development
+- Hello, I’m Emmanuel, I’m interested in big data and web development
 - I’m currently learning the intricacies of python for data collection, manipulation, and visualization
 - I hold a B.S. in Computer Science and have a strong unsderstanding of fundamental computer science concepts such algorithm analysis, data structures, and object oriented programming